RavensbourneWebMedia/UX-design/sessions/session-13.md

 ### DO

-* **Work collaboratively** with users, teammates and stakeholders while rapid prototyping.
+1. **Work collaboratively** with users, teammates and stakeholders while rapid prototyping.
 Apart from giving valuable feedback, they also gain a sense of ownership of the final product.
+* **Reuse, reuse, reuse**.
+For computer-based prototyping, this means saving reusable templates, stencils, patterns and widgets for future projects.
+* When creating interactive high-fidelity prototypes and simulations, build in **realistic delays** (for instance, for screen refreshing or moving through steps of a transaction), so that users do not expect instant response times from the final product.
 * Avoid *prototype creep* by **setting expectations** for the process, including ones affecting the purpose, fidelity, scope and duration.
 Remind everyone, including yourself, that rapid prototyping is a means to an end, not an end in itself.
-* When creating interactive high-fidelity prototypes and simulations, build in **realistic delays** (for instance, for screen refreshing or moving through steps of a transaction), so that users do not expect instant response times from the final product.
-* **Reuse, reuse, reuse**.
-For computer-based prototyping, this means saving reusable templates, stencils, patterns and widgets for future projects.
 * Begin every prototype review session with the disclaimer that **this is just a prototype**, a mock-up, not the actual solution.
 This reminds users that this is a work in progress, it encourages feedback, and in the case of high-fidelity prototypes, it prevents users from mistaking it for a working solution.

 ### DON'T

+1. **Don't be a perfectionist**.
+In most cases, rapid prototyping does not have to be 100% perfect, just **good enough** to give everyone a common understanding.
+* **Don't prototype everything**.
+Most of the time, you shouldn't have to.
+A good rule of thumb is to focus on the **20% of the functionality that will be used 80% of the time**, key functionality that will be used most often.
 * Don't prototype features or functionality that cannot be implemented.
 When in doubt, confirm with developers before starting.
 * Don't take every change or request that comes out of a prototype review as a new requirement.
 Rapid prototyping helps capture missed requirements, but these new requirements should be evaluated carefully.
 Some may be implemented, while others are pushed to a future release.
 * Don't begin prototype review sessions without **clear guidelines for feedback**.
 Be very specific about the type of feedback you are looking for.
 (Are the steps logically arranged?
 Is the navigation clear and intuitive?)
 If not, be prepared for `I don't like the blue in the header` or `Can't we use this font instead?` or `Can you make this bigger, bolder, in red and flashing?`
-* **Don't be a perfectionist**.
-In most cases, rapid prototyping does not have to be 100% perfect, just **good enough** to give everyone a common understanding.
-* **Don't prototype everything**.
-Most of the time, you shouldn't have to.
-A good rule of thumb is to focus on the **20% of the functionality that will be used 80% of the time**, key functionality that will be used most often.